beshu-tech/readonlyrest-docs/elasticsearch.md

 ### Deploying ReadonlyREST in a stable production cluster

-Unless some advanced features are being used \(see below\),this Elasticsearch plugin operates like a lightweight, stateless filter glued in front of Elasticsearch HTTP API.
+Unless some advanced features are being used \(see below\), this Elasticsearch plugin operates like a lightweight, stateless filter glued in front of Elasticsearch HTTP API.
 Therefore it's sufficient to install the plugin **only in the nodes that expose the HTTP interface** \(port 9200\).

 Installing ReadonlyREST in a dedicated node has numerous advantages: